and saving for a home for about a year now. I’ve been very inspired by

 February

 2011 – We are making great strides in our debt reduction.
+Ryan is

 getting fantastic paychecks (he’s in sales – aka commission) and I am